1d3nt/VbWorkerServiceDeployer/README.md

-# VBWorkerServiceDeployer
+# VbWorkerServiceDeployer

 ## Overview
-**VBWorkerServiceDeployer** is a .NET 8.0 application designed to install the **VbWorkerServicePinvokeLauncher** service, the first project in a trilogy that showcases the power of P/Invoke for Windows API interactions.
+**VbWorkerServiceDeployer** is a .NET 8.0 application designed to install the **VbWorkerServicePinvokeLauncher** service, the first project in a trilogy that showcases the power of P/Invoke for Windows API interactions.
 This project emphasizes the use of P/Invoke in the context of service installation and uninstallation, demonstrating the intricacies of interacting with Windows APIs for service management.

 ## Functionality
 This project is responsible for: